247f12/DAOs/README.md

 - You can edit this through **index.md** in the **root** directory.

 ### Manifesto
-- The manifesto page is stored in the manifesto folder, edit the **index.md** file within the manifesto folder to change this page.
+- The manifesto page is stored in the manifesto folder, edit the **index.md** file within this folder to edit this page.

 ### Blog/Updates posts
 - You can add blog posts by simply adding mardown files (.md) files into the **\_posts** folder.